The 511-CAM Mission: A Pointed 511 keV Gamma-Ray Telescope with a Focal Plane Detector Made of Stacked Transition Edge Sensor Microcalorimeter Arrays: Case study: a balloon-borne 12 m focal length 511-CAM mission

-The 12\,m focal length {\it XL-Calibur} payload is the longest payload the current equipment can safely launch.
-However, we believe that the {\it XL-Calibur} optical bench technology could be used to build an extendable optical bench that offers focal lengths of up to 25\,m.
-The {\it WASP} pointing stability improves with increasing moments of inertia of the center body.
-We thus expect a pointing stability of better than 1 arcsec.
-The baseline solution for the cryostat assembly follows the {\it ASCENT} design which uses a pre-cooled Adiabatic Demagnetization Refrigerator (ADR) with LHe as cryogen.
-The only cables going to one {\it 511-CAM} detector are four coax cables (two ``in'' and two ``out'', sufficient for the readout of all 8$\times$22$\times$22\,$=$\,3,872 pixels), and two twisted-pair cables, one for the TES biases and one for the SQUID flux ramps.
-The expected heat dissipation of the {\it 511-CAM} of $\sim1.2\,\mu$W is dominated by the shunt resistors providing the TES biases.
-This power is well below the cooling power provided by the pre-cooled ADR.
-Note that similar ADRs with similar magnetic shielding are routinely used at NIST to cool \sh detectors.
-We are currently preparing a test-flight of an alternative cooling solution making use of a lower-power, smaller-volume, and lower-mass dilution refrigerator which can also provide the required cooling power \cite{chase_dilutor}.
+The detector is operated inside a wet LHe cryostat.
+We are considering two refrigerator options for cooling the detectors to $\sim$85\,mK temperatures.
+The first option uses an Adiabatic Demagnetization Refrigerator (ADR) \cite{2010AIPC.1218..633W}; the second option uses a mini-Dilution Refrigerator (mini-DR) \cite{chase_dilutor}.
+Whereas Fig.\,\ref{f:mission} shows the ADR solution, we are currently building a prototype for the mini-DR solution.
+The mini-DR achieves an excellent 10\,$\mu$K Root Mean Square (RMS) temperature stability, even when the unit experiences continuous tilting (as required for a unit in the focal plane of a balloon borne telescope) \cite{ryan}.
+The temperature stability is comparable to the 4\,$\mu$K stability routinely achieved with ADRs \cite{2019RScI...90l3107S}.
+For details of the mini-DR control, see Table 1 of \cite{ryan}.
+Independent of the refrigerator solution, the only cables going to just one {\it 511-CAM} detector array are four coax cables (two ``in'' and two ``out'', sufficient for the readout of all 8$\times$22$\times$22\,$=$\,3,872 pixels), and two twisted-pair cables, one for the TES biases and one for the SQUID flux ramps.
+The expected heat dissipation of the {\it 511-CAM} of $\sim$\,1.2\,$\mu$W is dominated by the shunt resistors providing the TES biases.
+This power is below the cooling power provided by the pre-cooled ADR and the mini-DR.